geirstorvik/Demo1geir/README.md

-# Demo1geir
- “Commit from local repo to be pushed to remote repo. " “Commit from remote repo to be pulled to local repo.”
+Commit from remote repo to be pulled to local repo using RStudio